pbrogan12/chem/Chapter-7.md

 * **Confidence Interval:** We can use a sample mean to construct a confidence interval estimate of the true value of a population mean, and we should know how to construct and interpret such confidence intervals.

-* **Sample Size:** We should know how to find the sample size neccessary to estimate a population mean.
+* **Sample Size:** We should know how to find the sample size necessary to estimate a population mean.

 ---